Communities bring a sense of belonging and purpose. We need that today, more than ever.

 My first job in Silicon Valley was in product at eBay, where I saw first-hand the impact a single product — even a single feature — could have on the lives of millions of people.
 My first project involved coming up with a solution to introduce a fixed price format on eBay without upsetting our seller community.
 After we introduced the “Buy it Now” button, small businesses all over the world told us they were able to increase sales and grow faster.
 At eBay Live! events, we had the chance to meet members of the eBay tribe and recognize that we were part of something larger than ourselves.

 After five years at eBay, I jumped into the controlled chaos of startup life.
 I spent four years at Oodle, where I led product and took an active role in creating our culture.
 Similar roles followed at a few other startups: Betfair, Stella & Dot, Keaton Row.

 In 2018, I became part of the founding team of Spero Ventures (formerly part of Omidyar Network, which I joined in 2016).
 In my current role, I act as a thought partner to founding teams, helping them incorporate design-thinking and user empathy into product development and corporate strategy.
 I also lead our firm’s investments in diverse founders at the seed stage.

-I bring an extensive product network, esp. through my roles as Executive leadership of Women In Product (7000+ female PM community) and co-founder of Product Leader Summit (bi-annual conference and quarterly gathering of founders and C-/VP Product leaders).
+I bring an extensive product network, esp. through my roles as the Board VP of Women In Product (12000+ female PM community) and co-founder of Product Leader Summit (annual conference and quarterly gathering of founders and C-/VP Product leaders).
 I also have a podcast called Product Decoded where top product experts share advice & wisdom around building and scaling great products.